Spoke Dispatch Route Planner: Review and Alternatives

 No timeline view

 As we noted above, when you’re managing a team of multiple drivers you need to be able to plan efficient routes, then track delivery progress through the day and solve problems like missed deliveries.
-For all its great features, Circuit doesn’t do so well at this core task.
+For all its great features, Spoke Dispatch doesn’t do so well at this core task.

-- Circuit’s route optimization algorithm creates inefficient spaghetti routes.
+- Spoke Dispatch’s route optimization algorithm creates inefficient spaghetti routes.

 - It’s awkward and difficult to edit routes.